 Exams and Tests

-Tests typically show that one eye has trouble looking to the side, while the other eye moves normally.
-An examination shows the eyes do not line up -- either at rest, or when looking in the direction of the weak eye.
+Tests often show that one eye has trouble looking to the side while the other eye moves normally.
+An examination shows the eyes do not line up either at rest or when looking in the direction of the weak eye.

 Your health care provider will do a complete examination to determine the possible effect on other parts of the nervous system.
 Depending on the suspected cause, you may need:

-You may need to be referred to a doctor who specializes in visual problems related to the nervous system (neuro-ophthalmologist).
+You may need to be referred to a doctor who specializes in vision problems related to the nervous system (neuro-ophthalmologist).

-If your health care provider diagnoses swelling or inflammation of, or around the nerve, medications called corticosteroids will be used.
+If your provider diagnoses swelling or inflammation of, or around the nerve, medicines called corticosteroids may be used.